sadponyguerillaboy/Swift-Apple-EFI-Patcher/README.md

 ```
 sudo xattr -rd com.apple.quarantine
 ```
-into the terminal and then drag and drop the app into the terminal window.
+in terminal and then drag and drop the app into the terminal window.
 Hit enter and viola!